Social Icons

 Directed by Mel Brooks

-The first 14 minutes of this film is total rubbish, in fact it can discourage you from seeing the whole movie through (1hour 29 minutes).
-But the moment Leo Bloom (Gene Wilder) acts out when Max Bialystock (Zero Mostel) touched his blue blanket, I sat back down and concentrated to see what makes this 1968 film a comedy classic.
+The first 14 minutes of this film are total rubbish—in fact, they might discourage you from watching the rest of the movie (1 hour and 29 minutes).
+But the moment Leo Bloom (Gene Wilder) acts out when Max Bialystock (Zero Mostel) touches his blue blanket, I sat back down and focused to see what makes this 1968 film a comedy classic.

-Rated 11th in AFI’s 100 Years… 100 Laughs, this comedy masterpiece was not well received during its tenure and itself was a flop, which ironically was what the movie plot was about.
-The movie is about making a Broadway production for $1 million dollars which will be a financial flop.
+Rated 11th in AFI’s 100 Years… 100 Laughs, this comedy masterpiece wasn’t well received during its initial release and was itself a flop—ironically, just like the plot of the movie.
+The film is about making a Broadway production for $1 million that’s designed to be a financial flop.

-This movie was written and directed by Mel Brooks, and it signifies his directorial debut.
-He later won in that same year an Academy Award for Best Original Screenplay.
+This movie was written and directed by Mel Brooks, marking his directorial debut.
+He later won an Academy Award that same year for Best Original Screenplay.

-I’m more familiar with Wilder based on his latter movies, but here was my first time seeing Zero Mostel on screen, and although he was good, Wilder seemed to have been better at his job than he.
+I’m more familiar with Wilder from his later movies, but this was my first time seeing Zero Mostel on screen.
+While he was good, Wilder seemed to outshine him in his role.

-The movie starts by introducing Mr. Bialystock a flimsy womanizer who sleeps with elderly women so as to raise funds for his plays.
-He is greeted in his office by an Accountant named Leo Bloom, who discovers that Bialystock had made a failed play and still got away with $2,000.
+The movie starts by introducing Mr. Bialystock, a flimsy womanizer who sleeps with elderly women to raise funds for his plays.
+He’s visited in his office by an accountant named Leo Bloom, who discovers that Bialystock had produced a failed play but still pocketed $2,000.

-Bloom going through Max’s books and wanting to help him hide the $2,000 he stole from his investors after Max begged and convinced him to, thought out loud a scheme that can make millions.
+While going through Max’s books and trying to help him hide the $2,000 he stole from his investors (after Max begged and convinced him to), Bloom thinks out loud about a scheme that could make millions.
+The plan is to raise $1 million for a $60,000 play without letting any of the investors know about the others.
+They’d sell shares to each of them, and when the play inevitably flops, the investors would get nothing.

-Max hears this scheme and convinces Leo that they can pull it off, even after Leo warns that it can backfire and send them to jail for fraud.
+Max hears this scheme and convinces Leo they can pull it off, even after Leo warns that it could backfire and send them to jail for fraud.

-Bialystock and Bloom, start a production company, pick the worst script they could find which was written by a mentally unstable man, got the worst director they could find and loaded the play with the worst actors there is.
+Bialystock and Bloom start a production company, pick the worst script they can find (written by a mentally unstable man), hire the worst director possible, and cast the worst actors available.

-Now that they have done everything wrong, they believe that nothing could go right with the play and make it a hit.
+Now that they’ve done everything wrong, they’re confident nothing could go right with the play to make it a hit.

-This movie is indeed very funny and the music is exceptional, I will have this in my archive and I think you should too.
+This movie is indeed very funny, and the music is exceptional.
+I’ll definitely keep this in my archive, and I think you should too.

 0 comments: